junocomp/iwork10-pro-linux/README.md

 Touchscreen
 -----------

-I have extracted SileadTouch.sys from Windows 10, which is the touch driver.
+I have extracted `SileadTouch.sys` from `Windows 10`, which is the touch driver.
 There is a tutorial on how to port this to linux using <a href="https://github.com/onitake/gsl-firmware">gsl-firmware</a> and <a href="https://github.com/onitake/gslx680-acpi">gslx680-acpi</a>.
 I was able to convert and install the driver but it needs to be calibrate and I have not been very success doing it.
 If anyone knows how to do it, please open an issue and describe how to.